Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Fractional Dynamics of Deep Learning

-While the LLC captures the geometry of the loss, we all need to capture the dynamics of diffusion on fractal geometry there is a second fractal dimension which describes the movement of particles, called the \textit{spectral dimension} $d_s$ \cite{Mill_n_2021} \cite{BOUCHAUD1990127}.
-We start with the definition in the ``homogeneous" case (e.g when the fractal dimension is the same everywhere) and then adapt it to our multifractal case.
-If we consider the LLC as being the scaling exponent for the volume of ``good parameters" in a particular area, the spectral dimension is the scaling exponent of the volume of states that the diffusive process over that area can actually reach over some period of time (in our case, the volume of states SGD can actually reach in that area).
+While the LLC captures the geometry of the loss, we all need to capture the dynamics of SGD on this geometry.
+To this end we utilize a second fractal dimension which describes the trajectory of particles under a potential called the \textit{spectral dimension} $d_s$ (\citep{Mill_n_2021}, \citep{BOUCHAUD1990127}).
+We start with the definition in the "homogeneous" case (e.g when the fractal dimension of the medium is the same everywhere) and then adapt it to our multifractal case.
+If we consider the LLC as being the scaling exponent for the volume of "good parameters" in a particular area, the spectral dimension determines then the volume of states that the diffusive process over that area can actually reach over some period of time (in our case, the volume of states SGD can actually reach in that area).
 We define this dimension below. \begin{definition}[Spectral Dimension \citep{BOUCHAUD1990127}] Let $V_s(t)$ be the total volume of occupied states which result from running a diffusive process on porous media from some initial distribution.
 The spectral dimension $d_s$ is then defined as:

-Intuitively one can consider some particular area of parameter space which has low loss but that is effectively cut-off from other areas by some barrier and is never accessed by any SGD trajectory.
-The LLC still counts this area (as it is meant to describe the geometry of the parameter space), whereas the spectral dimension does not (as it describes the interaction of the diffusive process with the geometry).

-Operating on a multifractal object adds complexity to this picture.
-First, the initial distribution of particles in the media has a substantial impact on their diffusive behavior in the sense that bad initial points can lead to particles getting ``trapped" sooner.
-Furthermore, changes in the fractal dimension can mean that the spectral dimension exhibits multiple scaling regimes so that for different timescales $\{t_1, ..., t_m\}$ we have different scaling exponents $d_s(t_i)$ such that

-if $t$ belongs to timescale $t_i$\footnote{The spectral dimension represents an average over many particles taking potentially different paths so if the fractal dimension varies too wildly, the dynamics along different paths might be so drastically different that one needs to move to a spatially local version of the spectral dimension.
-We did not find any experimental instances where this was necessary.}.